Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Results

 The nonlinear mappings of t-SNE and UMAP are dramatically different than the linear one of PCA.
 Most significantly, much of the data is concentrated into distinct clusters, with UMAP forming tighter clusters that are more separated from each other.
 The remaining points are localized to large arcs, with UMAP placing them in roughly continuous islands and t-SNE placing them in more discretized archipelagos.
 Overall, the distribution of t-SNE is circular, a result of its initial attempt to model the data with a single Gaussian distribution.
 The UMAP visualization has more of a grid pattern, inherited from its choice of multiple Gaussians and its attempt to approximate a uniform manifold; the orientation of the grid stems from its initialization with PCA.

 Labeling the points shows the superior action of nonlinear dimension reduction.
 After assigning AAMI labels, most arrhythmic beats tend to cluster near each other; however, distinguishing between them without labels remains challenging.
 Notably, two distinct clusters of unknown beats (yellow) are consistently observed across both leads, and a prominent red cluster, corresponding to supraventricular ectopic beats, also emerges in all visualizations.
 When visualized by patient ID, a striking pattern appears: many of the distinct clusters correspond to different individuals.
 This suggests that both UMAP and t-SNE find biometric signals from the same person to be a stronger attractor than any characteristics of the heartbeat categories.
-That is, these algorithms effectively perform a patient identification task rather than a classification task (an observation that holds even when considering cardiac differences in gender ~\cite{stpierre2022sex, prajapati2022sex}, as shown in column 4).
-While prior studies have demonstrated ECG-based identification using supervised learning \cite{Biel2001}, our results reveal individuality in a completely unsupervised manner.
+That is, these algorithms effectively perform a patient identification task rather than an arrhythmia classification task (an observation that holds even when considering cardiac differences in gender \cite{st_pierre_sex_2022, prajapati_sex_2022}, as shown in column 4).
+While prior studies have demonstrated ECG-based identification using supervised learning \cite{biel_ecg_2001, LI_ETUMAP_2022}, our results reveal individuality in an unsupervised manner.